SriramPingali/CSE-IIT-Patna/README.md

  - End-Sem Archive

 # Contribute!
 This repo will stay alive if and only if the community wishes to do so.
-Therefore, on behalf of all the seniors, I'd like to request the upcoming generations to keep updating repo (in the given format) whenever there's a new course, or an existing course went obsolete, or new quizzes and solutions, or new question papers for the semester examinations, please keep updating them here. <br>
+Therefore, on behalf of all the seniors, I'd like to request the upcoming generations to keep updating the repo (in the given format).
+Whenever there's a new course, or an existing course went obsolete, or new quizzes and solutions, or new question papers for the semester examinations, please keep updating them here. <br>
 **Together Let's Open source CSE@IIT Patna!**